Growing Celery in Downers Grove?

 Celery Vase

-Throughout the 1890s, Isrel Blackburn grew celery, known locally as the “best” celery, on his farm located at the corner of Forest and Curtiss Streets.
-Isrel, a former slave, came to Downers Grove in 1866 and purchased the 2.5 acres of land for his farm from Samuel Curtiss, another of Downers Grove’s Founders.
+Throughout the 1890s, Israel Blackburn grew celery, known locally as the “best” celery, on his farm located at the corner of Forest and Curtiss Streets.
+Israel, a former enslaved person, came to Downers Grove in 1866 and purchased the 2.5 acres of land for his farm from Samuel Curtiss, another of Downers Grove’s founders.

 Years ago celery had a prominent place on the dining room table.
 It was so popular there were celery vases like the one pictured here to hold celery as a centerpiece on the table.